FranxYao/prompt-handbook/readme.md

 Contributions and suggestions wellcome!!
 Add your experiences when writing prompts so we can be better witcher/ magician/ sorcerer/ alchemist, or scientist.

+Disclaimer:
-Disclaimer: suggestions below are from a variety of sources (papers, blogs, talks, discussions, .etc), which makes many of them hard to cite and credit precisely.
+* Suggestions below are from a variety of sources (papers, blogs, talks, discussions, .etc), which makes many of them hard to cite and credit precisely.
 I am still trying to find out the best way to credit everyone contributed, so definitely tell me if you feel your contributions is listed below but not credited properly.
+* Althought the purpose of this project is to list reliable rules when writing prompts, prompting can be unstable in many cases.
+So please do raise an issue if you find a rule is not a good one to follow.

 # The Prompt Handbook

 ## Choosing a Language Model